Difference between FTP and SMTP

 Control Process: The control process maintains the control connection between the server and the client.
 The control connection is maintained during the entire interactive FTP session.
 It uses port number 21 for maintaining the connection.
 Through this connection, the user types a command and expects to get a response within a reasonable amount of time.
 As it is an interactive session the service provided by IP is minimized delay.
 Because command and response both are very short lines of code, the control connection uses the ASCII character set for exchanging the control data.

 Data Transfer Process: The Data Transfer Process maintains the data connection between the server and the client.
 It uses a well-known TCP port 20 for maintaining this connection.
 One major difference between a data connection and with control connection is that this connection is opened and closed for each data transfer.
 So, if in a single session five data are transferred then this connection is opened and closed five times.
 As a huge amount of data may be transferred through this connection the service provided by IP has maximized throughput.
-Before transferring the file the client must define three parameters:

 Simple Mail Transfer Protocol (SMTP):